VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

     private (FutureMove move, float score) Minimax(
         Board board, CancellationToken ct, PColor player, PColor turn, int depth) {
-        // Best movement and its heuristic value (FutureMove move, float score) selectedMove;
+        // Move to return and its heuristic value (FutureMove move, float score) selectedMove;

-        // Is there a winner?
+        // Current board state
         Winner winner;

         // If a cancellation request was made... if (ct.IsCancellationRequested)
         {
-            // Return immediately
-            selectedMove = (FutureMove.NoMove, float.NaN);
+            // ...set a "no move" and skip the remaining part of the algorithm selectedMove = (FutureMove.NoMove, float.NaN);
         }
-        // If it's a final board, return the appropriate evaluation else if ((winner = board.CheckWinner()) != Winner.None) {
+        // Otherwise, if it's a final board, return the appropriate evaluation else if ((winner = board.CheckWinner()) != Winner.None) {
             if (winner.ToPColor() == player)
             {
-                selectedMove = (FutureMove.NoMove, float.PositiveInfinity);
+                // AI player wins, return highest possible score selectedMove = (FutureMove.NoMove, float.PositiveInfinity);
             }
             else if (winner.ToPColor() == player.Other())
             {
-                selectedMove = (FutureMove.NoMove, float.NegativeInfinity);
+                // Opponent wins, return lowest possible score selectedMove = (FutureMove.NoMove, float.NegativeInfinity);
             }
             else
             {
-                // Can only be a draw
+                // A draw, return zero
                 selectedMove = (FutureMove.NoMove, 0f);
             }
         }
-        // If we're at max depth and no final board, use the heuristic else if (depth == maxDepth)
+        // If we're at maximum depth and don't have a final board, use
+        // the heuristic
+        else if (depth == maxDepth)
         {
             selectedMove = (FutureMove.NoMove, Heuristic(board, player));
         }
-        else // No winner, lets recurse a proper minimax {
-            // Best move so far
+        else // Board not final and depth not at max...
+        {
+            //...so let's test all possible moves and recursively call Minimax()
+            // for each one of them, maximizing or minimizing depending on who's
+            // turn it is

+            // Initialize the selected move...
             selectedMove = turn == player
-                ?
+                // ...with negative infinity if it's the AI's turn and we're
+                // maximizing (so anything except defeat will be better than this) ?
 (FutureMove.NoMove, float.NegativeInfinity)
+                // ...or with positive infinity if it's the opponent's turn and we're
-                : (FutureMove.NoMove, float.PositiveInfinity);
+                // minimizing (so anything except victory will be worse than this) : (FutureMove.NoMove, float.PositiveInfinity);

             // Test each column